Vinyl chloride: Thermal decomposition of dichloroethane

-This route to vinyl chloride was common before ethylene became widely distributed.
-When vinyl chloride producers shifted to using the thermal cracking of EDC described above, some used byproduct HCl in conjunction with a colocated acetylene-based unit.
-The hazards of storing and shipping acetylene meant that the vinyl chloride facility needed to be located very close to the acetylene generating facility.
-China still uses this method to produce vinyl chloride due to the large reserves of coal from which acetylene is produced.

 Storage and transportation

 Vinyl chloride is stored as a liquid.
 The accepted upper limit of safety as a health hazard is 500 ppm.
 Often, the storage containers for the product vinyl chloride are high capacity spheres.
 The spheres have an inside sphere and an outside sphere.
 Several inches of space separate the inside sphere from the outside sphere.
 The interstitial space between the spheres is purged with an inert gas such as nitrogen.
 As the nitrogen purge gas exits the interstitial space it passes through an analyzer that detects whether any vinyl chloride is leaking from the internal sphere.
 If vinyl chloride starts to leak from the internal sphere or if a fire is detected on the outside of the sphere then the contents of the sphere are automatically dumped into an emergency underground storage container.
 Containers used for handling vinyl chloride at atmospheric temperature are always under pressure.
 Inhibited vinyl chloride may be stored at normal atmospheric conditions in suitable pressure vessels.
 Uninhibited vinyl chloride may be stored either under refrigeration or at normal atmospheric temperature in the absence of air or sunlight but only for a duration of a few days.
 If stored for longer periods, regular checks must be made to confirm no polymerization has taken place.

 In addition to its toxicity risk, transporting vinyl chloride also presents the same risks as transporting other flammable gases such as propane, butane, or natural gas.
+Examples of incidents in which this danger was observed include the 2023 Ohio train derailment, in which derailed tank cars dumped 100,000 gallons of hazardous materials, including vinyl chloride.